-Student Name: Date of Birth: Student Input/Comments: 1.
-What supports or accommodations have helped yo ou succeed in school?
-How did they help you?
-2. Which supports or accommodations has not helpe d you? · · 3 What supports or accommodations do you feel yo u will need to continue to achieve your postsecondary goals?
-3. What supports of accommodations do you reef yo will need to continue to achieve your postsecondary goals: 4.
-What services have helped you succeed in school? ) 5.
-What strengths and needs should professionals kn ow about you as you enter the postsecondary work environment?
-6. What has been the most difficult for you in school ?
-Since you are exiting high school this year, someone take a survey about your work or your further trais Survey.
-This person from your school will ask you quanswers of many other students who exited school things are going within the year after they have exited school. from your school may contact you next year or meet with you to ning.
-This survey is called the Alabama Post-School Outcomes estions on the survey and will record your answers, along with the the same year that you did.
+Student Name: Date e of Birth: Student Input/Comments: 1.
+What supports or accommodations have helped you succeed l in school?
+How did they h elp you?
+2. Which supports or accommodations has not helped you?

+3. What supports or accommodations do you feel you will nee d to continue to achieve voi ur nostsecondary goals?
+3. What supports of accommodations do you reef you will nee a to continue to achieve you n posisecondary godis: 4.
+What services have helped you succeed in school?
+5. What strengths and needs should professionals know about you as you enter the postsec condary work environment?
+6. What has been the most difficult for you in school?
+Youth can provide valuable information about how things are you are exiting high school this year, someone from your school survey about your work or your further training.
+This survey is person from your school will ask you questions on the survey many other students who exited school the same year that ye ou did.
 This survey is very important.
-This successful youth are meeting their goals for life after school and students achieve their goals.
-I have reviewed this document with my teacher/serv ice provider and was provided a copy.
-Student's Signature: Date:

-Signature of LEA staff providing copy to the student :: Date:

-Name of Parent/Guardian:

-Home Phone#: Work Phone#:
+This survey helps schools and agencies understand how successful youth are improve their work in order to help other students achieve their 0 after school and helps them I have reviewed this document with my teacher/service provide 1 Student's Signature: Date: Signature of LEA staff providing copy to the student: Date Signature of LEA staff providing copy to the student: Date: Name of Parent/Guardian: Address 1: Home Phone#: Work Phone#: Cell Phone#: Email Address: Parent/Guardian Signature: Date:

-Cell Phone#: City/State:

-Email Address: Zip:

-Parent/Guardian Signature: Date: